downtownjakebrown/UIKit-MVVM/README.md

 #  UIKit-MVVM

-A sample project implementing a MVVM pattern in a UIKit app.
+A sample project implementing a very basic MVVM pattern in a UIKit app.